 Take hospital indemnity insurance, for instance.
 This benefit, which pays cash to cover expenses resulting from a hospital stay, is more popular than ever.

-According to The Emerging Trends in Health Care Survey,1 hospital indemnity is one of the top five fastest growing voluntary benefits.
-Maybe because employers want to offer more robust benefits, or help employees fund the often-significant increase in healthcare costs, or both.
+According to LIMRA,2 hospital indemnity is one of the fastest growing voluntary benefits.
+Supplemental health product sales increased 6 percent for the first quarter of 2022, with hospital indemnity sales jumping 12 percent year-over-year.
+The continued increase might be because employers want to offer more robust benefits, or help employees fund the often-significant increase in health care costs, or both.

 Here are three things trending in hospital indemnity insurance.
 And reasons why employers should integrate hospital indemnity insurance into their benefits packages:

-Ok, not everybody.
-But more companies than ever are offering hospital indemnity coverage.
+1. More companies than ever are offering hospital indemnity coverage

-Accelerated by the pandemic, a recent survey by Willis Towers Watson found 42% of employers currently offer hospital indemnity insurance, with 65% saying they plan to provide it by 2022 – an increase of 23%.2
+Accelerated by the pandemic, a survey by Willis Towers Watson found 42 percent of employers currently offer hospital indemnity insurance, with over 60 percent planning to add it in the coming year.3

 2. Hospital indemnity plans can be HSA-compatible

-Carriers are updating their plans to be HSA-compatible and more flexible to coordinate with employer-provided medical plans, says a recent BenefitsPRO survey.3
+Carriers are updating their plans to be HSA-compatible and more flexible to coordinate with employer-provided medical plans, according to a BenefitsPRO survey.4

 The beauty of HSAs?
-Employees can carry over any unspent dollars each year and grow their balance.4
+Employees can carry over any unspent dollars each year and grow their balance.5

 The latest hospital indemnity plans have many benefits and amount options.
-And benefits are optional, except for basic hospital stays.3
+And benefits are optional, except for basic hospital stays.4

 But that list is growing.
-Screening and wellness programs may be covered, helping cover hospitalization and pre-hospitalizations costs.5
+Screening and wellness programs may be covered, helping cover hospitalization and pre-hospitalizations costs.6 Hospital indemnity pays a fixed amount for specified family-building services related to in vitro fertilization (IVF), prenatal care and childbirth.7

-Even telehealth services, employee assistant programs and vaccinations could be included.5 And benefits may not be confined to hospitals, as some plans cover stays in substance abuse, mental health and nursing facilities.5
+Even telehealth services, employee assistance programs and vaccinations could be included.7 And benefits may not be confined to hospitals, as some plans cover stays in substance abuse, mental health and nursing facilities.5

 In today’s ever-changing world, offering the right hospital indemnity plan (i.e., a plan that includes innovative trends) is one way employees are singing their employers’ praises.